Numerical wetting benchmarks -- advancing the plicRDF-isoAdvector unstructured Volume-of-Fluid (VOF) method: Introduction

-The plicRDF-isoAdvector method is based on geometric approximations both in the interface reconstruction step and in the interface advection step (cf.\ \cref{sec:numerical-method}).\ It achieves second-order convergence of the geometrical VOF advection error in the $L_1$-norm on unstructured meshes for time steps restricted to CFL numbers below $0.2$\ ~\citep{scheufler2019accurate}. \citet{gamet2020validation} have validated the plicRDF-isoAdvector method for rising bubbles and benchmarked it against interFoam~\citep{deshpande2012evaluating}, Basilisk~\citep{popinet2015quadtree} and results from the Finite Element Methods available in the existing literature (TP2D~\citep{osher1988fronts,turek1999efficient}, FreeLIFE~\citep{parolini2005finite}, and MooNMD~\citep{john2004moonmd}).
-In particular, the plicRDF-isoAdvector method performed better than interFoam in capturing the helical trajectory and shape of the bubble for surface tension dominant flow. \citet{siriano2022numerical} have tested the numerical method for rising bubbles with high-density ratios.
+The plicRDF-isoAdvector method is based on geometric approximations both in the interface reconstruction step and in the interface advection step (cf.\ \cref{sec:numerical-method}).\ It achieves second-order convergence of the geometrical VOF advection error in the $L_1$-norm on unstructured meshes for time steps restricted to CFL numbers below $0.2$\ ~\citep{scheufler2019accurate}.\ \citet{gamet2020validation} have validated the plicRDF-isoAdvector method for rising bubbles and benchmarked it against interFoam~\citep{deshpande2012evaluating}, Basilisk~\citep{popinet2015quadtree} and results from the Finite Element Methods available in the existing literature (TP2D~\citep{osher1988fronts,turek1999efficient}, FreeLIFE~\citep{parolini2005finite}, and MooNMD~\citep{john2004moonmd}).\ In particular, the plicRDF-isoAdvector method performed better than interFoam in capturing the helical trajectory and shape of the bubble for surface tension dominant flow. \citet{siriano2022numerical} have tested the numerical method for rising bubbles with high-density ratios.\ \citet{lippert2022benchmark} have proposed a set of simulation benchmarks for surface-tension-driven incompressible two-phase flows.
+They have studied the occurrence of spurious currents at the interface and benchmarked the plicRDF-isoAdvector method against interFoam~\citep{deshpande2012evaluating}, and Basilisk~\citep{popinet2015quadtree}.
+They have also investigated the different curvature models available in the TwoPhaseFlow OpenFOAM project~\citep{TwoPhaseFlow} and showed that, in general, Basilisk and plicRDF-isoAdvector with RDF curvature model produce the smallest error. \citet{giefer2023impact} studied the effects of wettability on interfacial propagation in microcapillary tubes using the interFlow~\citep{TwoPhaseFlow} solver, which employs the plicRDF-isoAdvector method.
+They categorized different propagation regimes based on the balance of viscous forces to interfacial forces.
 These studies show that the plicRDF-isoAdvector method is an efficient and accurate unstructured geometrical VOF method for two-phase flow problems.
+Here we verify, validate, and further extend the plicRDF-isoAdvector method for wetting problems.

+We investigate five canonical wetting case studies.
+For all five case studies, we have made the input data, the primary data, the secondary data, and the post-processing utilities publicly available online~\citep{B01code,asgharinput,asgharcodeocean}.\ The post-processing, based on Jupyter notebooks~\citep{jupyter}, simplifies the verification/validation of wetting processes, not just for OpenFOAM but for any other simulation software, provided that the files storing the secondary data (error norms) are formatted as described in the documentation ~\citep{asgharnotebooks,asgharcodeocean}.